 We were happy to try using Silk’s Cashewmilk in our morning routines and also making our favorite coffee drinks and smoothies.
 I found out that Silk has a Pinterest board with recipes and ideas (I put a link at the end of the post).
 I can’t wait to try or adapt a few recipes I spotted on there.

 Silk’s Cashewmilk is irresistibly creamy and delicious.
 Made with the special creaminess of cashews.
 It is an excellent source of calcium and vitamin D.

-One of my favorite drinks is a – – – – – Can you guess?
-In a Latte of course!
+One of my favorite drinks is a piping hot coffee, latte, or au lait.
 In the morning I love having a coffee drink but, I also love a good latte.
-Now don’t leave me if you don’t have an espresso machine because you can make an Au Lait!
+I had an espresso machine but, gave it away.
+Then I invested in an automatic Nespresso machine.

-Now of course you can use it in your cereal, oatmeal, French toast, mash potatoes, just substitute it in recipes.
-Drizzle over things like cobbler. (*there is not enough fat to whip it)
+You can use non-dairy cashew milk in your cereal, oatmeal, French toast, mash potatoes, just substitute it in recipes.
+Drizzle over things like a cobbler.
+(Note: There is not enough fat to whip it)

-Silk Cashewmilk has two low calorie options.
+Silk Cashewmilk has two low-calorie options.
 Woot!
-Made with cashews it’s free of dairy, lactose, gluten free…….Hello health nuts!
+Made with cashews it’s free of dairy, lactose, gluten-free…….Hello health nuts!
 It also has no artificial flavors or colors!
 What’s not to love about that!
 Bam!